jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

             raise Exception
             a_list[-5]

-  the terminal shows a passing test, even though Exception_ is not an IndexError_, it looks like assertRaises_ exits after it encounters the first line that causes an IndexError_.
+  the terminal shows a passing test, even though Exception_ is not an IndexError_, it looks like assertRaises_ exits after the first line that causes an IndexError_.
 If I move the new line above the first line that raises an IndexError_

   .. code-block:: python